 Traveling to a new city, I don’t necessarily want an overwhelming list of restaurant recommendations and tourist attractions to sort through and analyze.
 Just give me a few good spots to eat and fun places to go to get me started – leaving room for impromptu exploring and spontaneity.
 These are my current Nashville favorites – I know my list may change periodically.
 Hope you enjoy checking out a few

 Two years ago today, on my 57th birthday, I embarked on a project.
-I pledged to do one new thing – every single day – for the next year.
+I pledged to do one new thing—every single day—for the following year.
 As it turned out, one year of novel activities, both large and small, rolled into two years of something new every day.
 Now, 730 days later, I realize what a gift my experiment turned out to be.
 Just as my grown sons were beginning their careers and evolving

 To me, fly fishing seems difficult.
 Wading in chilly waters, you wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
 According to Jen Lofgren, the sport doesn’t have to be complicated or intimidating.
 “Besides,” she adds, “you learn to appreciate the outdoors, the tranquility, and your beautiful surroundings.
 After all, trout don’t live in ugly places!”
 Back in 1996, a fly fishing instructor

 For those of you who don’t know the quiet thrill of sliding down a mountain – carving out turns and leaving tracks in the snow, relishing the scenery and the solitude – it is exhilarating.
 And always a little bit out of my comfort zone.
 When I try to imagine doing this with one leg, no sight, or without the ability to use my body to lean into a turn